MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add post controllers & routes.
+* Add fs unlink to delete post function.
-* Add express.static in app.js.

 # Before to run this server